 The shell is a scratch-resistant polycarbonate plastic that comes in six colors that match the woom bikes – blue, red, green, yellow, purple… and matte black (matches the woom OFF).

 With 24 vents and 4 internal air channels that run from front to back, the woom helmet is certainly focused on sweaty head prevention!
 When asked what he liked or didn’t like about the woom helmet, our 11-year-old tester quickly responded that this helmet wasn’t nearly as sweaty as his other helmets.

 woom’s 24 Vents and 4 Air Channels Provide Great Ventilation

-From the woom helmet’s extended coverage, dial-adjust system, and rubber visor that provide better protection and a more precise fit every time, to its “un-twistable” side cords, pinch-free buckle, and superior ventilation, woom’s attention to the small details make the sum whole of this helmet a superior choice.
+The woom helmet’s extended coverage, dial-adjust system, and rubber visor provide better protection and a more precise fit every time, while its “un-twistable” side cords, pinch-free buckle, and superior ventilation make it easy and comfortable to wear. woom’s attention to the small details make the sum whole of this helmet a superior choice.